microweber-dev/microweber-hosting-scripts/cpanel/README.md

 The system files are located in the folder `/usr/share/microweber-latest` and if you update this folder it will automatically update all installations of all users on the server

-To setup the Microweber scipts run do the following
+To setup the Microweber scripts do the following [setup.sh](setup.sh)

  - Download the hosing scripts with `wget https://github.com/microweber/microweber-hosting-scripts/archive/master.zip -O /usr/share/microweber-hosting-scripts.zip`
  - Unzip with `unzip /usr/share/microweber-hosting-scripts.zip -d /usr/share/`
  - Rename the unzipped folder `mv /usr/share/microweber-hosting-scripts-master /usr/share/microweber-hosting-scripts`